 not used by any device.

-If you want to delete an interface that already has published data, you must proceed manually with
+If you want to delete an interface that has already published data, you must proceed manually with

 org.astarte-platform.genericsensors.Values interface in the

-The guide requires that you have
+The guide requires that

 connected to the Cassandra/ScyllaDB instance that your Astarte instance is using.